Nathan-Butler7/vpn-setup-usage/README.md

 ![Screenshot 2025-05-06 141743](https://github.com/user-attachments/assets/fde070e8-0ded-4823-ad8d-bc0a4b8bb840)

-- Search up "Virtual Machines" and click on it, there you will discover your Virtual Machine.
+- Search "Virtual Machines" and click on it, there you will discover your Virtual Machine.

 ![image](https://github.com/user-attachments/assets/1d262933-4de4-443a-82fa-b6e6f42943bd)

 3. Log into the VM with Remote Desktop.

-- On your PC, click the Windows 'start' icon to open up the menu and search up "Remote Desktop Connection".
+- On your PC, click the Windows 'start' icon to open up the menu and search "Remote Desktop Connection".
-- If using Mac, install Microsoft Remote Desktop.
+- If using a Mac, install Microsoft Remote Desktop.
-- Copy windows VM Public IP address and paste it into the Remote Desktop Connection.
+- Copy the Windows VM Public IP address and paste it into the Remote Desktop Connection.
-- Click 'Show Options' and put in the user name for the windows VM (labuser).
+- Click 'Show Options' and put in the user name for the Windows VM (labuser).
 - Click 'connect'.
 - Insert the password then click 'ok'.
 - Click 'Yes' to continue.